Overview & Price

 The OnePlus 6T was first released on the 21st of May 2018, in this OnePlus 6T review we will be giving you the run down on what is has to offer, from price to spec and everything in-between.

-The OnePlus 6T to buy is around £530 in the UK, however can be attained on contract for a smaller monthly fee. here we showcase the best OnePlus 6T deals .
+The OnePlus 6T to buy is around £530 in the UK, however can be attained on a contract deal for a smaller monthly fee. here we showcase the best OnePlus 6T contract deals.

 OnePlus not long ago released there flagship the ‘OnePlus 6’, which is fantastic and definitely worth checking out.